Types of TEFL jobs abroad and online

 Real international schools run curricula from home and are accredited by international organisations.
-Jobs here are usually reserved for teachers with credentials and certifications to teach in mainstream schools in their home countries e.g. PGCE.
+Jobs here are usually reserved for teachers with credentials and certifications to teach in mainstream schools in their home countries e.g. PGCE or BEd.
 If you are recruited from abroad, you can expect great packages including a good salary, accommodation allowance and lots of paid holiday.
 There are, however, some TEFL jobs available for ESL teachers, supporting second language learners.

 - International school jobs are usually well-paid with excellent conditions and can come with significant holidays.